bibanon/bibanon/Damedame-ARG.md

 DameDame is a trollsub group whose subs have terrible grammar and jokes directed towards /a/nons.

-The trollsub group has created an alternate reality game (ARG) (about what?) run by Yotsumoe, Maddie, and Sam, and BKITNY created and hosted at the subgroup.
+The trollsub group has created an alternate reality game (ARG) involving a dystopian future 12 years from now, caused somehow or another by the "cartel" of subgroups (mostly Daiz).
+Yotsumoe, Maddie, and Sam are here from that future to try to save humanity, while BKITNY, Sam's tulpa, was created afterwards.

 With each new subtitle release, there is usually a locked rar within the video, along with a new puzzle on Yotsumoe's tumblr that provides the password.
 Each new file within the rar provides a cryptic new clue to some aspect of the DameDame members, the future they come from, or what they're trying to accomplish.